torvalds/linux/Documentation/core-api/dma-api-howto.rst

  DMA_BIDIRECTIONAL
  DMA_TO_DEVICE
  DMA_FROM_DEVICE
- DMA_NONE
+ DMA_ANALNE

-You should provide the exact DMA direction if you know it.
+You should provide the exact DMA direction if you kanalw it.

 DMA_TO_DEVICE means "from main memory to the device" DMA_FROM_DEVICE means "from the device to main memory"